 The other advantage with the driven mount is the ability to use a webcam or dedicated planetary CCD imager— the ability to photograph.

-With an 8 inch reflector will produce great planetary images.
+An 8-inch reflector will produce great planetary images.
 For planetary and lunar imaging, it is an excellent telescope.

 With many options and plenty of room to work with, the Meade LX90 is a great choice for an Astronomy enthusiast and can be easily used by a family with children interested in stargazing.